 Spend the rest of the day exploring Toronto Islands lying in the south of downtown Toronto, this small island chain is just a quick 10-min ferry ride away.

 Rent a bike and explore the 3 major islands – Centre, Ward’s and Algonquin – all connected by bridges.
 As you make your way through, you’ll be surprised by its unexpected beauty and picturesque settings.

 You will come across a few beaches and picnic areas, as well as a disc gold course.
-There’s even a farm, a maze, and an amusement park!
+There’s even a farm, a maze, and even one of the best amusement parks in Ontario!
 If you are brave enough, head over to the lighthouse – rumor has it that it is haunted.
 Mysterious moaning and footsteps were heard when no one was actually there.
 Before you leave, snap some souvenir photos of the Toronto skyline.